-Holi is one of the most famous color festival in India which is celebrated by all together with great craze and happiness.
-Holi is celebrated in the month of “Phaguna” on the full moon day of hindu calendar.
+Holi is one of the most famous color festivals in India which is celebrated by all together with great craze and happiness.
+Holi is celebrated in the month of “Phaguna” on the full moon day of Hindu calendar.

 Mathura and Vrindavan

 This festival of colors that brings in a week-long celebration for people of Mathura and Vrindavan.
 Mathura, in the Braj region, is the birthplace of Lord Krishna.
 In Vrindavan this day is celebrated with special puja and the traditional custom of worshipping Lord Krishna; here the festival lasts for sixteen days.

 As these places hold a strong bond with Lord Krishna, and holi have its legends associated with Radha and Krishna and play pranks the young Krishna played with the cowgirls called gopis.
 In the Braj region of India, where the Hindu deity Krishna grew up, the festival is celebrated until Rangpanchmi in commemoration of the divine love of Radha for Krishna.